lablup/backend.ai/docs/install/development-setup.rst

 "environment ID" to distinguish a particular execution of this script so that repeated execution does not corrupt your existing setups.

+By default, the script pulls the docker images for our standard Python kernel and TensorFlow CPU-only kernel.
+To try out other images, you have to pull them manually afterwards.

+The script provides a set of command-line options.
+Check out them using ``-h`` / ``--help`` option.

 .. note::

    To install multiple instances of development environments using this script,